lpottier/workflow-io-bb/real-workflows/swarp/README.md

 COMBINE_BUFSIZE        24576           # RAM dedicated to co-addition (MiB)
 ```

-Note that those files are set such that each stage run on 12 threads and both stage are run separately.
+Note that those files are set such that each stage run on 12 threads and both stages run separately.
 ```
 COMBINE                N               # Combine resampled images (Y/N)?
 RESAMPLE               Y               # Resample input images (Y/N)?